nbt-biz/nbt-biz/README.md

-# Welcome to nbtbiz! 👋
+# Welcome to Nbt Business Solutions! 👋

 ## About Us

-nbtbiz is a forward-thinking company dedicated to providing innovative solutions for modern challenges.
-We specialize in ...
+At Nbt Business Solutions, we stand out as the premier digital marketing agency in Kerala.
+More than just a digital marketing company, our team of marketers, creatives, researchers, and tech enthusiasts collaborates to tackle business challenges.
+Our mission is simple: guide brands to uncover their purpose and establish a lasting path to success.
+Nbt Business Solutions, your top-tier digital marketing agency in Kerala.

 ## Our Interests